-2.32 The flowchart at Annex B sets out the indicative process and steps a service provider should follow when considering conflicting requests for access to services.
-It does not, however, cover every eventuality or circumstance and it is for the service provider to ensure it complies with the legal requirements under the NI Regulations when considering requests for access.
+- alternatives which are considered to exist (if this is the basis for the request not being accommodated).
+This is because the decision may still be subject to an appeal. - 3.38 The flowchart at Annex B sets out the indicative process and steps a service provider should follow when considering conflicting requests for access to services.
+It does not, however, cover every eventuality or circumstance and it is for the service provider to ensure it complies with the legal requirements under the NI Regulations and the Implementing Regulation.